Charity No. 507680

 vi) Young people up to 35 years of age who shall pay a reduced subscription on an annual basis on production of proof of date of birth

-vii) Affiliated societies or organisations who shall pay an annual subscription, with conditions specifically defined and approved by the Committee
+vii) Affiliated societies or organisations who shall pay an annual subscription,with conditions specifically defined and approved by the Committee

-viii) Honorary Membership may be awarded at the discretion of the Committee to those persons who have given distinguished or outstanding service to the Museum or the Society.
+viii) Honorary Membership may be awarded at the discretion of the Committee to thosE persons who have given distinguished or outstanding service to the Museum or the Society.

-b) The Committee may from time to time and for periods to be specified introduce special membership conditions, which will be defined and covered by a system of clear identification (e.g. a special card or voucher).
+4.2) The Committee may from time to time and for periods to be specified introduce special membership conditions, which will be defined and covered by a system of clear identification (e.g. a special card or voucher).

-f) The Society is an equal opportunities organisation.
+4.6) The Society is an equal opportunities organisation.
 It welcomes members, irrespective of race, religion, ability, gender, sexual orientation or marital status.

-g) The Society subscribes to the requirements of the Data Protection Act.
+4.7) The Society subscribes to the requirements of the Data Protection Act.

 The officers of the Society shall be:

-i) an Honorary Chairman
+i) a Chairman

-ii) an Honorary Vice-Chairman (optional)
+ii) a Vice-Chairman (optional)

 iii) an Honorary Secretary